-Preventing household fires is not only important because your home is one of the largest investments you will make, but because keeping your family safe is a huge priority.
-The best way to do this is to take the proper precautions that help to prevent household fires.
+The colder months are when the risk of fire increases from cooking, fireplaces and candles.
+In fact, in December alone, candles are estimated to be the cause of over one-third of home decoration fires.
+No matter what time of year it is, we all need reminders about fire safety.
+Preventing household fires is important not only because your home is one of the largest investments you will make, but because keeping your family safe is a huge priority.
+The best way to do this is to take the proper precautions to help prevent household fires.

-Here's a few fire safety tips to help keep your family and your home investment safe.
+Here are a few fire safety tips to help keep your family and home safe year-round.

 Keep a fire extinguisher in an easily accessible area and have it refilled every 5-6 years after the manufacture date.
 Check with your local fire department to see if they offer fire extinguisher refill services.

-Check stovetop and oven after cooking to make sure the power is off.
+Check the stovetop and oven after cooking to make sure the power is off.

 Check your dryer vent monthly for excess debris.

-Try not to run the washer or dryer while you're out of the home.
+Try not to run the washer or dryer while you're away from home.

-Make sure you take precautions when grilling outdoors such as keeping your grill in an open area away from your home.
+In the warmer months, make sure you take precautions when grilling outdoors, such as keeping your grill in an open area away from your home.

 Keep a large distance from your home when burning brush in your yard or building a fire pit and stay with the fire until it's completely out.

 One of the key areas to pay attention to when it comes to house fire prevention is your kitchen.
-Did you know that on average, over 172K house fires a year started in the kitchen?1 Kitchen grease fires can get out of control and escalate quickly if you're not careful.
+Did you know that on average, over 172,000 house fires a year start in the kitchen?
+Kitchen grease fires can get out of control and escalate quickly if you're not careful.

 To prevent a grease fire in your kitchen, follow these tips: